Moustachestache/webserv/README.md

 - [ ] change all "\n" in http headers to "\r\n" when newline?
 - [ ] create meaningful socket / connection.
 - [ ] what to do with the keepalive / persistent connection header?
+easy todo
 - [ ] make server send back info
 - [ ] make server answer any GET request
 - [ ] process other requests
+from HTTP The definitive guide by Oreilly:
+- [ ] 1.
+Set up connection—accept a client connection, or close if the client is unwanted.
+- [ ] 2.
+Receive request—read an HTTP request message from the network.
+- [ ] 3.
+Process request—interpret the request message and take action.
+- [ ] 4.
+Access resource—access the resource specified in the message.
+- [ ] 5.
+Construct response—create the HTTP response message with the right headers.
+- [ ] 6.
+Send response—send the response back to the client.
+- [ ] 7.
+Log transaction—place notes about the completed transaction in a log file.

 [GREG]
 - [ ] decide in team the default values for each unset variable (see Server and Route constructors)